PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 ## Objectives

-* Install a single control-plane Kubernetes cluster
+* Install a single control-plane PlaidCloud cluster
 * Install a Pod network on the cluster so that your Pods can talk to each other